Will AI replace copywriters? A realistic look at the future of copywriting

 Why?
 Because people connect with people.
 Human writing feels more relatable, more nuanced, and more trustworthy.

 AI is great at pulling together information that already exists.
-But it can’t create something truly new or insightful.
+But it can’t create something truly new.
 It can’t offer a fresh angle or draw from personal experience.

 It can’t brainstorm ideas that don’t yet exist - and it definitely can’t think strategically about what your audience really needs to hear.